ReactiveMongo/reactivemongo-site/releases/1.0/documentation/tutorial/getstarted.md

 ## Get started

-For the impatient, bellow is a complete example.
+For the impatient, below is a complete example.

 First the ReactiveMongo dependencies must be configured. {% include sbt-dependency.md %}